 On Tuesday, 1 May, the entire College enters a Quiet Period.
 This means limits on amplified music and piano playing, no garden parties and barbecues are restricted to no more than 10 people at a time.
 The gardeners know to keep their lawnmowers and leaf blowers silent before 9am, and any essential maintenance is scheduled to cause the least amount of disruption.
 The library is a busy place at the moment, but the librarians offer plenty of support with advice on time-management, note-making and critical reading.
 Last year the College hired an Information Skills Librarian, Laura Jeffrey, who has developed a learning-support programme with a particular focus on information and digital literacy skills guidance.
 She is keen for students to drop in throughout the revision and exam period if they would like some study skills support.

 The Tutorial Office continues to offer its popular Skills for Academic Successprogramme through the Easter Term to provide practical guidance to students.
-Tutors are available to talk to students feeling stressed, as is the College Counsellor and College Nurse, who also organises a relaxation session in the Easter Term open to all students.
+Tutors are available to talk to students feeling stressed, as is the College Nurse, who also organises a relaxation session in the Easter Term open to all students.
 Tutors are also poised to sort out special provision or appeals for students who fall ill or have an accident just before or during their exams.
 Senior Tutor Jane McLarty says, “Most of us get stressed at some point in our lives.
 We remind students that it is important to take regular breaks from study — and if other people’s anxiety is affecting them, to relax for while in our lovely College gardens, get out of College for a walk in the peaceful Grantchester Meadows, or have a chat with our friendly Porters, who are on duty 24/7.”

 Students helping students